Program Overview

 - Minimum grade H5 in two subjects and minimum grade O6/H7 in four other subjects.

-- English and Irish are requirements for all programmes.
+- English and Irish are requirements for all programs.

 Mature Students

-- You must be 23 on or before 1st January of the year of proposed entry.
+- Must be 23 on or before 1st January of the year of proposed entry.

-- Mature applicants must apply through the CAO before 1 February of the year of proposed entry, include a statement of interest, and must also apply and sit the Mature Student Evaluation (MSE) test.
+- Apply through the CAO before 1 February of the year of proposed entry and include a statement of interest.

 QQI FET

-- Applicants should have the equivalent of at least one year of verifiable experience, either paid or voluntary, in the youth/community/voluntary sector.
+- Applicants should have the equivalent of at least one year of verifiable experience in the youth/community/voluntary sector.

 Fees and Costs

-- Whether you are an EU or Non-EU student will affect the course fees applicable to you.
+- Whether you are an EU or Non-EU student affects the course fees applicable to you.

 - The State will pay the tuition fees for EU students who are eligible under the Free Fees Scheme.